 Questions concerning course type designation can be verified with your program director.

 Enrollment Status Considerations When Retaking Coursework:

-Please note: for the purposes of determining a student’s enrollment status, there are special considerations for students who are repeating coursework.
+For the purposes of determining a student’s enrollment status, there are special considerations for students who are repeating coursework:

 Money that must be repaid at some point in the future, with interest.
 Graduate student federal loans are not need-based, but there may be a credit check required.